Alamantus/OversimplifiedJS/README.md

 -------------

 * OversimplifiedJS exists to make your game development process simpler by giving easy access to basic game development objects, so you'll definitely still need to know your way around JavaScript and be comfortable with text editors if you want to make a game with it.
-* OversimplifiedJS has not been stress tested with lots of objects that all have complicated Do() functions!
+* OversimplifiedJS has not been stress tested with lots of objects that all have complicated `Do()` functions!
 Be careful and report bugs to the issue tracker (or fix them yourself and send a pull request!
 That would be wonderful!).
 * There is no built-in audio support yet (as of version 0.5), so you'll have to do that yourself using your own HTML5 knowledge.
 It's not hard, but it's complicated and it falls outside of the time limit I restricted myself to for this first version.
 Feel free to build your own and send a pull request if you want it sooner.
 Just remember to keep in line with the code policy outlined below. :)
 * Basic browser mouse and keyboard scrolling controls are disabled on the canvas.
 You can right click and scroll outside of the canvas, but these default actions are disabled when hovering over the canvas!
 Likewise, the arrow keys and space bar will not scroll the page, period.
 Keep this in mind when choosing your camera size.
 * Don't make rooms that are smaller than your camera!
 I haven't tested this, but I think it'll just make things display weird...
 * Objects you create in rooms retain their properties after changing rooms!
 If you want objects to reset after changing rooms and returning, you'll need to manually set every property back to the value you want.
-To make things easier for you, you can use your Room.DoLast() function to do this when your room changes, but you'll need to specify each object's properties manually.
+To make things easier for you, you can use your `Room.DoLast()` function to do this when your room changes, but you'll need to specify each object's properties manually.
 Make sure you always Destroy unused objects or else they'll stick around in the Room for the whole game session.
 * You'll want to need to have each separate direction as a separate animation set on your sprite sheet(s) in order to indicate direction.
 This is beacause inverting images in any direction (using scale) is outrageously inefficient on HTML5 canvas and is not friendly to video games.

 Policy for Contribution
 -------------

 If you want to contribute to OversimplifiedJS's code to add/improve functionality or to include a module or something, then I absolutely welcome you to!
 All I ask is that you keep one thing in mind: Is it simple?
-The way I built OversimplifiedJS focuses on giving users options and simplicity.
-If you want to create an object in the current room, just call object = CreateObject(//some prefab, x, y) and it's there and ready to be used.
-If you want an object to do something, the code is object.Do = function() {//thing to do here} _(and I would have gone without the "= function() bit if JavaScript would have allowed me to)_.
+The way I built OversimplifiedJS focuses on giving users options and simplicity: if you want to create an object in the current room, just call `object = CreateObject(//some prefab, x, y)` and it's there and ready to be used; if you want an object to do something, the code is `object.Do = function() {//thing to do here}` _(and I would have gone without the "`= function()` bit if JavaScript would have allowed me to)_.
 The point is that the code should be readable, understandable, and relatively easy to use.
 If your code can be described as such, then it will be welcomed with open arms!

 Planned Additions
 -------------

 Things I'm planning to add to OversimplifiedJS at some point in the future include (in no particular order):
-* AddAnimation() function for easily adding Animations to GameObjects after creation.
+* `AddAnimation()` function for easily adding Animations to GameObjects after creation.
 * Sound and Music classes
 * Easy-access Settings adjustments
 * Sample Modules